itrascastro/TrascastroACL/README.md

 ];
 ```

-- Create an alias to your Authentication Service in your module.config.php:
+- Create an alias to your Authentication Service:

+TrascastroACL Service will look for a service by the name or alias Zend\Authentication\AuthenticationService in the ServiceManager.
+You can provide this service to the ServiceManager in a configuration file:

 ```php
 'service_manager' => array(